 St Barbe Museum and Art Gallery, Lymington, Hampshire SO41 9BH.

 We are sorry to announce that the exhibition South by Southwest will not be going to Falmouth Art Gallery after all, as we too join other exhibition spaces, museums and galleries, in continuing to provide content online.
-You can see all of the paintings here, and don’t forget that the book South by Southwest is available online, and if you are interested in any of the paintings, please get in touch with The Nine British Art.
+You can see all of the paintings here, and don’t forget that the book South by Southwest is available online.

 To coincide with the exhibition, Gardiner talked to an audience of 100+ in Lymington about his ‘South by Southwest’ project, including the places he has visited, the artists who have preceded him and the influence of posters and popular art on his latest body of work.
 There was also a book signing as part of the event.